-- locate and unscrew the 2-screws (A) that secure the outer casing to the appliance - lift the casing upward to disengage it from the top locating hooks and then remove - store the casing and screws safely until required.
-Re-fit in the reverse order - remove the screw below the control fascia and gently lower it until it rests.
+- locate and unscrew the 2-screws (A) that secure the outer casing to the appliance - lift the casing upward to disengage it from the top locating hooks and then remove

+- store the casing and screws safely until required.
+Re-fit in the reverse order - gently lower the control fascia until it rests.